RoboSats/robosats/docs/how-to-use.md

 The tokens are generated in your own browser.
 However, if you do not trust your machine randomness, you can also input your own entropy token. *Note that low entropy tokens are not valid.*

-I was really not happy of being "HomelessCash"! :D So I just click on the dice icon to generate a new token and tap `Generate avatar` to get a new one
+I was really not happy of being "HomelessCash"! :D So I just click on the dice icon to generate a new token and tap "Generate avatar" to get a new one

 <div align="center">
 <img src="images/how-to-use/homepage-2.png"  width="370" />